In this article, I’ve collected and curated 200 of the most popular haircuts for men in 2023.

 The blowout haircut can have any length on top, often styled back with sides kept short and slowly tapered off around the temple region.

-The style can vary quite a bit, mainly because the fade below the forehead characterizes this cut, hence its other name, the ‘temple fade.’
+The style can vary slightly, mainly because the fade below the forehead characterizes this cut.
+Hence its other name, the ‘temple fade.’

 The temple undercut is more than a call to the early ’90s fashion days.